Medically reviewed by Drugs.com. Last updated on Feb 4, 2021.

 Your body usually makes all the L-arginine it needs.
 L-arginine is also found in most protein-rich foods, including fish, red meat, poultry, soy, whole grains, beans and dairy products.

-Because L-arginine acts as a vasodilator, opening (dilating) blood vessels, many people take oral L-arginine to try to treat cardiovascular conditions and erectile dysfunction.
+Because L-arginine acts as a vasodilator, opening (dilating) blood vessels, many people take oral L-arginine to treat heart conditions and erectile dysfunction.

 Research on the use of L-arginine for specific conditions shows: